denimar/ui-deni-grid/README.md

 ![alt text](https://denimar.github.io/ui-deni-grid/examples/images/ui-deni-grid.png)

 TODO: In the future I will implement the tests, Cloud CI(I had implemented souce labs as a cloud CI, but my free user expired).
+The structure of this project must is under the patterns teached by John Papa: https://github.com/johnpapa/angular-styleguide.

 ## Features